microsoft/Microsoft-Fabric-RTI-Workload-Development-Sample/README.md

 1. Backend sends a queued ingestion request to the Eventhouse using **KustoClientService**.cs targeting the KQL Database ingestion URI.
 1. Eventhouse processes the request and ingests the data.
 1. **Frontend** displays indication for successful or failed ingestion.
 1. After successful ingestion, the data becomes available for querying.
-Note that there may be a delay until the data appears in query results, depending on your configured ingestion batching policy.
+Note that there may be a delay until the data appears in query results.

-#### Additional Resources
+**Additional Resources:**

 - **[Creating Applications with Queued Ingestion](https://learn.microsoft.com/en-us/kusto/api/get-started/app-queued-ingestion?view=azure-data-explorer&tabs=app%2Ccsharp)** - Step-by-step guide to building applications that use queued ingestion
 - **[Supported Data Formats](https://learn.microsoft.com/en-us/azure/data-explorer/ingestion-supported-formats)** - Comprehensive list of file formats supported by KQL database ingestion